Neo-colonial science: Coral Reef research

 A 2021 study in Current Biology quantified the amount of parachute research happening in coral reef studies and found such approaches to be the norm.

 Examples by region

 Europe

 The 2015 description of Tetrapodophis was performed by three European scientists.
-When the Brazilan newspaper Estadão – Brazil being the country where the fossil hails from – questioned lead researcher David M. Martill, he replied "It should be fossils for all.
+When the Brazilian newspaper Estadão – Brazil being the country where the fossil hails from – questioned lead researcher David M. Martill, he replied "It should be fossils for all.
 No countries existed when the animals were fossilized. [..] what difference would it make [partnering with Brazilian scientists]?
 I mean, do you want me also to have a black person on the team for ethnicity reasons, and a cripple and a woman, and maybe a homosexual too, just for a bit of all round balance? [..]
 Now I don't work in Brazil.
 But I still work on Brazilian fossils.
 There are hundreds of them in museums all over Europe, America and in Japan."